The Business Studies Curriculum

 In Year 12 students begin by exploring different types of business, building on the knowledge gained at Level 2 whilst also being accessible for students new to the subject.
 They look at different types of business ownership and models.
 Students also study a unit looking at marketing, and work towards developing their own marketing campaign for an idea released by the exam board.

-Students study a unit on Personal and Business finance, acquiring knowledge of how managing money in both areas is crucial to business success.
-Students also complete a unit on recruitment, chosen as there is always a huge focus on this branch of business no matter the size or scale.
+Students study a unit on Personal and Business finance, acquiring knowledge of how managing money in both areas is crucial to business and personal success.
+Students also complete a unit on recruitment, this is chosen as it is a prominent focus within business no matter the size or scale.

 Qualifications which we offer at KS4 and KS5